antopolskiy/antopolskiy.github.io/content/post/gpt3_4.md

 ---

 # Intro
-In the last part of the series, we set up an API to get predictions from GPT-3 programmatically.
+In the [previous part]({{< ref "/post/gpt3_3" >}}) of the series, we set up an API to get predictions from GPT-3 programmatically.
 In this part, we will estimate the confidence of the predictions, and evaluate the accuracy of GPT-3 labelling.

 # Confidence -- or is it?
-We have our binary predictions.
+Last time we finished with binary predictions -- TRUE or FALSE.
 But we can do better.
 We can gauge the confidence of the predictions.
-This confidence can be used in a variety of ways, for example, you might way to discard low-confidence predictions, or put them through manual labelling in your workflow.
+This confidence can be used in a variety of ways, for example, you might want to discard low-confidence predictions, or label them manually later.

 Let's look at an example.